-Colleagues from the Council and other organisations were consulted and the thinking behind the model was tested with the New Economics Foundation (NEF) who had previously provided very positive feedback on the St. Matthews Pilot.
+Colleagues from the Council and other organisations were consulted and the thinking behind the model was tested with the New Economics Foundation (NEF) who had previously provided very positive feedback on the work completed during a pilot carried out in the St. Matthew's ward.